Maintaining your Teams Connector deployment

 • If you are redeploying and need to change any of the previous configuration you should also adjust your initialization script as required.

-• If you have Teams Connectors in many regions, ensure that you have the correct versions of the initialization scripts that set the regional variables to the appropriate values.
+• If you have Teams Connectors in many regions, also ensure that you have the correct versions of the initialization scripts that set the regional variables to the appropriate values.

 7. Prepare your redeploy script: